 The Section of Family Planning is deeply committed to research focused specifically on contraception and abortion that exerts a sustained and significant impact on women’s health, reproductive advocacy and clinical practice.
 Our research team is dedicated to improving the overall quality of women’s health care by fostering innovative research and partnering with other Cleveland Clinic departments, institutes and organizations of excellence.
 This important multi-disciplinary collaboration allows for extraordinarily meaningful scientific input for the national and international reproductive health communities.
 Our projects currently center on investigating best practices in complex contraception, the use of LARC (Long-Acting Reversible Contraception) in the immediate post-partum period and post-abortive period, improving adolescent contraception, methods of abortion training and education, effectiveness of physician advocacy in protecting the reproductive rights of women, health care providers views on abortion, innovative policies to decrease the unintended pregnancy and neonatal mortality rates and new protocols for early pregnancy failure and post-abortion follow up procedures.

-Cleveland Clinic's OB/Gyn and Women’s Health Institute publishes Perspectives to provide an overview of our clinical, translational, health services and basic science research toward the improvement of patients’ lives.
-In part because of the groundbreaking research initiatives currently being conducted at Cleveland Clinic, gynecology has been ranked 5th in the country by U.S. News & World Report.
+Cleveland Clinic's OB/Gyn & Women’s Health Institute publishes Perspectives to provide an overview of our clinical, translational, health services and basic science research toward the improvement of patients’ lives.
+Cleveland Clinic is ranked as one of the nation's top hospitals by U.S. News & World Report, in part, because of the groundbreaking research initiatives currently being conducted at Cleveland Clinic, including within the OB/Gyn & Women’s Health Institute.